Write a comment

 Preparation

-1. Prepare all the ingredients for making Saburani.
-The butter and vegetable oil will be used to grease the layers.
+1. I prepare all the ingredients for Saburani.
+Butter and vegetable oil will both be used as the layer-greasing mixture.
+Quality matters: use fresh ingredients for best results.

 ingredients for making saburani - photo step 1